Augmentations, annuli, and Alexander polynomials: Flow loops, flow lines, and holomorphic curves

+The linearized Cauchy--Riemann operator along any such annulus is the standard $\bar\partial$-operator on $\C\times \C^{2}$ with boundary condition $\R\times\R^{2}$ along one boundary and $\R\times i\R^{2}$ along the other.
+It then follows by elementary complex analysis that the holomorphic annuli are regular. \end{proof}

 Lemma \ref{annuli L} implies that, for every fixed integer $d>0$ and $\delta$ sufficiently small, the connected components of $\M_{\rm an}^{\delta d}(\Ld)$ are finitely many circles, each consisting of domain rotations of some annulus $u$ of a certain multiplicity $m(u)$.
 The moduli space $\widetilde \M_{\rm an}^{\delta d}(\Ld)$ is therefore a finite collection of orbifold points, with isotropies given by $\Z/(m(u) \Z)$.
-We define the annulus counting functions

-where $\sigma(u)\in \{\pm 1\}$.
-This sign is defined as usual in holomorphic curve theory, via the Fukaya orientation \cite{FOOO} that is defined for curves with boundary by deforming the problem to a problems on disks with trivial boundary conditions and additional closed curves glued in as necessary.
-Here we get the sign by deforming the annulus to an infinite annulus viewed as two disks, each with trivial boundary condition, where the kernels of constant solutions are intersected upon gluing.
-By our orientation conventions for conormals this intersection gives the orientation of the knot and hence the sign is $+1$ for every $u\in \M_{\rm an}^{\delta d}(\Ld)$.
-We also define

-\begin{remark} The count of annuli above can be compared to the count of holomorphic disks in \cite{EkholmKucharskiLonghi1} and \cite{EkholmKucharskiLonghi2}, where so called basic disks are counted by the contribution of all their multiple covers.
-In the present case one could reformulate the count above by counting only simply covered annuli, but counting them by the contributions of all their multiple covers.
-In other words, if $\mathcal{M}_{\rm an}'(\Ld)$ is the moduli space of simple annuli then

-See Remark \ref{rmk:fibered K} above for another context where one also counts all the multiple covers associated to a simple object. \end{remark}

-\begin{remark} The count of annuli can also be compared to the count of holomorphic curves in the framed skein module of the brane as in \cite{EkholmShende}, where only so called bare curves are counted.
-Here we would then have to perturb out the multiply covered annuli and count them in the $U(1)$-skein module.
-One can then simplify the count and map the $U(1)$ framed skein to `homology and framing' which corresponds to counting generalized holomorphic curves.
-Our count here should then correspond to counting generalized holomorphic curves of Euler characteristic $\chi=0$, which is a certain limit of the generalized curve count.
-In particular, the exact linking and self-linking of the boundary does not matter here since such terms would contribute only generalized curves of lower Euler characteristic.
-Since there are no holomorphic disks, the count $\Psi_{L_K,\R^{3}}$ of disconnected generalized curves should then be of the form